Installing libopenapi

 // because we know this is a v3 spec, we can build a ready to go model from it.

-// if anything went wrong when building the v3 model, a slice of errors will be returned
+// if anything went wrong when building the v3 model, errors (will be joined) are returned

 }